A Glug of Oil

 Apparently, there's a dish called Hachis Parmentier which is a kind of French version of cottage pie.

 Hachis means chopped or minced and is usually made with leftover beef from a stew.
-But I kinda liked the sound of chicken, and since I had leftover roast chicken, so chicken it was.
+But I kinda liked the sound of chicken, and as I had leftover roast chicken, I used that.

 • butter